humdrum-tools/humdrum-documentation/guide/ch37/index.md

 encoding by using the <span class="tool">assemble</span> and
 <span class="tool">cleave</span> commands.
 In general, it is important
-that the encoding of electronic documents not consume all of a researcher\'s efforts and resources.
+that the encoding of electronic documents not consume all of a researcher's efforts and resources.
 The most common problem that beset early projects in computational musicology was that researchers rarely got past the stage of inputting data.
 Early researchers typically ran out of time, money or enthusiasm before they could turn to *using* the